davetron5000/wtf-is-a-webpack/markdown/intro.md

 Beware.
 Here be dragons!
 </p>
 <p>
 As mentioned, Webpack makes <code>import</code> and <code>export</code> work.
-It does this by creating a somewhat small JavaScript-based implementation of them, and translates the code in our various <code>.js</code> files such that it uses this _shim_.
-If you look at <code>bundle js</code> you can see it.
+It does this by creating a somewhat small JavaScript-based implementation of them, and translates the code in our various <code>.js</code> files such that it uses this <em>shim</em>.
+If you look at <code>bundle.js</code> you can see it.
 It's nasty—as all generated code is—but you can see your code somewhere near the bottom.
 </p>
 <p>
 In this tiny example, the shim is larger than the code, but in a real application, this shim won't add much overhead to what you are making the user download.